-The CEQR Technical Manual specifies that for Proposed Actions within Manhattan south of 61st Street, the inability of the Proposed Action or surrounding area to meet future parking demand is considered a shortfall but is not deemed a significant adverse impact.
+The CEQR Technical Manual specifies that for proposed actions within Manhattan south of 61st Street, the inability of a proposed action or surrounding area to meet future parking demand is considered a shortfall but is not deemed a significant adverse impact.
 The unmet demand for parking would either (1) use facilities outside the study area with excess capacity or (2) shift their mode of travel in the future.
 Therefore, although the Proposed Action would create a shortfall of parking in the study area, mitigation is not required.